WHALEEYE/MicroShield/evaluation/README.md

 ### Step 4.
 Run evaluator

-> There are some arguments for `evaluator.py`, but you should not pass them if it's your first time to use this.

 After running, the evaluator will inject debug containers named `debugger` to every pod that in specified/not ignored namespaces.

 Make sure that all the injected containers are in `Running` state, then press enter.
 You can check the state of these containers with command `kubectl describe [pod_name]`.